 The building was demolished during the 1980s to make way for Mill Vale Lodge.

 My other special building is the Witham Savings Bank (above).
 It had been founded in 1817 in Newland Street, and then moved into its new building in Guithavon Street in about 1850 (now number 19, known as Colne House).
+John Booker used to study banks, and from him I understood that banks were usually built in a classical style at this time.
+So this “Gothic” one is unusual.

 The principles of Savings Banks were established earlier in the century.
 They were intended for people who did not have much money, and were non-profitmaking.